itsXactlY/webhook-orderhoe-feat.-dYdX-and-phemex/README.md

 # wip - not for productive usage (yet?)
+not useable for live trading - be warned

 # webhook-orderhoe-feat.-phemex
 TradingView Strategy Alert Webhook for phemex or any ccxt supported exchange and Discord